| C&A:

 appearance of the double-stop and the unison readings are reversed on the

+final rendering.
 A novel Christian-Hampton composition presented with much jubilation but

 not the sextet’s best outing.
 Goodman seems to have been fond of it while